An important part of starting an art business is making sure that you are set up to deal with the unexpected.

 Another scenario where an LLC would be helpful is, say, you have a print that incorporates a saying from a song or a movie that becomes popular.
 When you receive a cease and desist letter from that artist’s lawyers to stop creating that print as well as pay a fine, you will want to be protected by an LLC.
 If you have already set your business up as an LLC and you happen to be fined or taken to court, the courts can only take from your business assets and bank accounts—they cannot use your personal assets such as your car or home to help settle the damages.

 However, there are more types of business structures than just LLCs.
-Here’s a breakdown of the five that are most applicable to your art business:
+Here’s a breakdown of the five that are most applicable to art businesses based in the United States:

 Sole Proprietorship for Artists